IvanDobrovolsky/news-widgets/README.md

     And the callback function name changes as well.
 So now it is: CallbackRegistry.dataHandlerCallback

 Implementation3: jquery + jquery templates + bootstrap + NewYork Times API

     Using jQuery library for manipulating the DOM and AJAX request.
     And also using jquery templates plugin for rendering the posts using templates and avoiding the js to generate code and DOM nodes without "templating".

+Implementation4: angular + angular-material + NewYork Times API.

+    Using $http.get() to make an asynchronous http request ang load data from NewYork Times API resource.
+    Angular material framework was used to make a layout in material style.